dvameka/regform/README.md

  const bodyParser = require('body-parser');
 /* end : import libs */
 ```
 * Instantiate and configure ExpressJS for the backend server side app.
 The NODE_PORT variable is derived from the operating system environment variable.
+The static folder of the expressJS middleware is pointed to the dist directory.
+This dist directory is generated from the 'ng build' command.
+Eventually when this app is deployed to the cloud provider as a whole the angular 5 app that we are creating is loaded from the dist directory.
 ```javascript
 var app = express();
  app.use(bodyParser.urlencoded({ extended: false}));